yan-soon/tp/docs/DeveloperGuide.md

 1. The user input is parsed and constructs a `ListCommand` object.
 (Implementation details of the parser are omitted here as they are not central in developing an understanding of the `list` operation)

-1. When this command is executed, it calls the `updateFilteredModuleList` in the `Model` class and passes in a predicate that lets all modules through the filter.
+2. When this command is executed, it calls the `updateFilteredModuleList` method in the `Model` class and passes in a predicate that lets all modules through the filter.

-1. The `Model` class updates its `filteredModules` list to include all modules as if it were unfiltered.
+3. The `Model` class updates its `filteredModules` list to include all modules as if it were unfiltered.

-1. The `ModuleListPanel` UI component listens to changes in `filteredModules` and updates whenever the list is updated.
+4. The `ModuleListPanel` UI component listens to changes in `filteredModules` and updates whenever the list is updated.
 It thus updates to display all modules too.

 The following sequence diagram illustrates how the list command is executed.